joshmarinacci/ElectronIDE/README.md

 platform design:

-Phe platform abstraction encompasses both the host operating system and the target platform.
+The platform abstraction encompasses both the host operating system and the target platform.
 The target platform is larger than just a board.
 It is the architecture and surrounding details.
 Initally we have one platform: AVR.
 With the Due we have two AVR and SAM, which is ARM based.
 Some Arduino